 How to Remove Scuff Marks From Floors

 Floors are not simple to replace, and scuff marks really show up on light-colored finishes.
 As with walls, always start with the most gentle method to prevent additional damage to the floor.
-A good way to prevent scuff marks is to ask your family and guests to remove their shoes at the door and always have plenty of help when moving large pieces of furniture.
+A good way to prevent scuff marks is to ask people to remove their shoes at the door and have plenty of help when moving large pieces of furniture.

 Remove Scuff Marks With a Tennis Ball